MathiasDPX/jekyll-hackclub/plugin/README.md

 This jekyll plugin can resolve channel id / user id to a \<a> link

 jekyll-hackclub add class to the a tag for custom CSS:
-- `hackclub-mention`: for both channels and user.
+- `hackclub-mention`: for both channels and users.
 - `hackclub-user`: for users
-- `hackclub-channel`: for channel
+- `hackclub-channel`: for channels
+- `hackclub-emoji`: for emojis

 ## Examples
 <sub>class attribute isn't showed here but is present has described above</sub>